This is my comfort in my affliction, that your promise gives me life.

 Our story today is from the Book of Ruth, but it isn’t about Ruth.
 It’s about her mother-in-law, Naomi.

 Naomi was a soul that endured so much loss and sorrow.
-Even though she grieved we will read in the text how she knew that God guided her steps, and He was not unaware of her suffering.
-She remained faithful because of God’s grace and because He had a plan she could not see.
+Even though she grieved, we will read in the text that she knew God still guided her steps.
+He was not unaware of her suffering.
+She remained faithful because of God’s grace.
+He had a plan she could not see.

 Sweet Naomi’s story is recorded for eternity in God’s book.

-Let’s take a look at how Naomi became bitter Mara and then found a beautiful transformation by God’s own hand.
+Let’s take a look at how Naomi became bitter Mara, and was transformed beautifully by God’s own hand.

 Uprooted-Widowed-Childless-Homesick